-- clear mod podge HERE (or 2 parts Elmers glue mixed with 1 part water which doesn’t dry completely clear)
+- clear mod podge HERE (or 2 parts Elmer’s glue mixed with 1 part water which doesn’t dry completely clear)

 Mod Podge Recipe

-Here is the mod podge recipe if you decide to make your own like I did.
+Here is the mod podge recipe if you decide to make your own as I did.
 Let me remind you that it doesn’t dry as nice and clear as clear mod podge (HERE) and I just ordered clear to try it to make more plates.

 Video tutorial about how to decoupage the DIY decorative pet salad plates:

-Or find my video on youTube HERE.
+Or find my video on YouTube HERE.

 Here is one of the pet portraits I used for this project.
 It was taken by me right after we adopted Maya.
 I love it and her sad big eyes:

-For my decorative animal plates I wanted a sketched look so I looked for some sketch apps in the app store.
+For my decorative animal plates, I wanted a sketched look so I looked for some sketch apps in the app store.
 A couple of years ago I used the Waterlogue app to make art of my daughter.
 Click HERE to see.
 I wanted a slightly different look for this little craft project.
 I found several different sketching apps but settled on the Clip2Comic app.
 All you have to do is take a photo of your pet and open it in the app.
 I ended up using the comic setting which is the third setting on the bottom strip of the app.

 You can see the setting in the below photo which is highlighted in blue.

-You can use use any photo and cut your pet out after printing it on standard printer paper.
+You can use any photo and cut your pet out after printing it on standard printer paper.
 It doesn’t matter if your image has a background or not since you are cutting around it.
 I have Photoshop at home and erased the background in that because I wasn’t sure exactly if I would use the white paper or not.
 It ended up not being necessary.

 You can also add some little clothing details to your pet which I did with a little bowtie for willy.
-Just use another image of the clothing item and apply it to you image.
+Just use another image of the clothing item and apply it to your image.

 Take your clear glass plate.